higgi13425/rmrwr-book/_book/io48j-extension-plots.md

 # Extensions to ggplot

 The {ggplot2} package is made to be _extensible_ - so that other people can write packages that add new (often niche) geoms for specific purposes.
 This chapter is a short tour of some of the neat extensions people have written, and when and where they can be useful.
+Some of these are distinct packages, and others are just cool ways to use ggplot.
 Please check out the links to the individual packages to learn more, as we will frequently just scratch the surface of what is available.

 ## Goals for this Chapter
  - learn how and why to use waffle plots